NilPointer-Software/bdfd-wiki/src/bdscript/isMentionable.md

 # $isMentionable
-Returns whether or not a role is mentionable by everyone.
+Returns whether a role is mentionable by everyone or not.

 > 🧙‍♂️ 'true' means the role is mentionable, 'false' means it isn't.